borisdayma/huggingtweets/README.md

 * evaluate how to "merge" two different personalities ;
 * test training top layers vs bottom layers to see how it affects learning of lexical field (subject of content) vs word predictions, memorization vs creativity ;
 * augment text data with adversarial approaches ;
-* test more models and do some fine-tuning ;
 * pre-train on large Twitter dataset of many people ;
 * explore few-shot learning approaches as we have limited data per user though there are probably only few writing styles ;
 * implement a pipeline to continuously train the network on new tweets ;